-For ease of use, we provide four levels in the Settings → Spam Protection screen:
+For ease of use, we provide three levels in the Settings → Spam Protection screen:

 Aggressive, which adjust how we treat spam.
 This controls whether spam is moved to the Spam folder, or deleted, and whether mail from known spam hosts is blocked.
 If you'd like greater control, you can use the

 Note: if you lower the threshold for considering a message as spam, it's more likely that a legitimate message will be mistakenly classified, so be sure to check your spam folder every so often.

 You can also choose to automatically mark spam as read, and (anonymously) share your spam reporting data with other spam-fighting companies.

 If you forward mail to Fastmail from other systems, use the forwarding hosts field to enter a list of all domain names you're forwarding from.
 We can then use this information to determine the true sender of mail, which improves our spam detection for you.

 When a spammer impersonates your email address, you can often end up with a lot of bounced mail being returned to you, bombarding you with backscatter spam.
 By default we move these mails into your Spam folder.
 You can adjust this setting to do nothing or to discard these mails if you'd prefer.
 If you send mail using non-Fastmail servers, you can add their hostnames to the SMTP hosts used field, which will make sure we don't incorrectly mark your mail as bounce spam.

 Everybody's spam is different.
 When you report spam that's slipped through our filters, or non-spam that we've mistakenly flagged, we feed this information into a database that's tuned just for you.
 We also automatically train this with spam you've deleted permanently from your Spam folder, and non-spam you've moved out of your Spam folder.